ubcgif/DCIPoctree/content/overview.rst

 Boundary constraint is achieved by imposing restrictions on each cell in the mesh to have a model value of :math:`\mathbf{m}`, such that :math:`\mathbf{m}^l \leq \mathbf{m} \leq \mathbf{m}^u`, where the bounds :math:`\mathbf{m}^l` and :math:`\mathbf{m}^u`, the lower and upper bound, respectively, are prescribed by the user.
 The conjugate-gradient solution implements this through projected gradient techniques.

-**Warning**: This code is not meant to run inversions with underground air cells (e.g underground mine surveys)
+.. important:: This code is not meant to run inversions with underground air cells (e.g underground mine surveys)

 Array types and Earth models
 ----------------------------